-If you're at fault and someone gets hurt you're responsible for their medical care and the medical care of their passengers.
-There are usually two breakdowns for injuries, one per person, per accident, and then one for total coverage for injuries per accident.
-Bodily injury liability also pays for lost wages for other drivers, their passengers and even pedestrians who may have been injured in an accident that was your fault.
+If you're at fault and someone gets hurt, you're responsible for the medical care of the driver and their passengers.
+With bodily injury liability coverage, there are usually two breakdowns for injuries, one per person, per accident, and then one for total coverage for injuries per accident.
+Bodily injury liability also pays for the other driver's lost wages.
+Passengers and even pedestrians who have accident-related injuries that you caused are also covered by bodily injury liability insurance.

-Even though you are protected against being sued, this protection pays up only up to the limits of your coverage.
-So, if you owe more than your limits and the other driver sues you after being paid out the covered limit on your policy, your insurance will not cover the ensuing legal battle.
+Healthcare costs can be expensive, so if you owe more than your limits and the other driver sues you after being paid out the covered limit on your policy, your insurance will not cover the ensuing legal battle.

 How Do I Choose Liability Coverage Limits?